stensaethf/Real-time-Chat/README.md

 # Realtime-Chat
-Realtime chat application in NodeJS
+Real time chat application in NodeJS and MongoDB.

-Readme
+Simple chat app where people can talk to each other in real time.

+More to come.